rtazaki1205/geofractal/README.md

 In addition, the user also needs to specify following three options

-- Approximation for angular integration (=1 numerical solution, =2 approximate).
+- Angular integration in the calculation of the mean overlapping efficiency
 	`iqapp=1` : use numerical integration
 	`iqapp=2` : use approximate analytical solution
-- The numerical factor to connect small non-fractal cluster limit.
+- Small non-fractal cluster limit
 	`iqcon=1` : without small cluster limit
 	`iqcon=2` : with small cluster limit
-- The two-point correlation function of monomer distribution.
+- The two-point correlation function of fractal aggregates
   `iqcor=1` : The Gaussian cut-off model
 	`iqcor=2` : The exponential cut-off model
 	`iqcor=3` : The fractal dimension cut-off model